The 10 Best Recipes for Dry Lentils

 Preheat the oven to 350 degrees and spray an 8 x 8-inch baking pan with olive oil cooking spray.
 Bring the lentils and water to a boil in a small saucepan.
 Reduce the heat and simmer, covered, until the lentils are tender and all the water has evaporated, about 15-20 minutes.
 Let the lentils cool to room temperature.
 Dump the lentils into the work bowl of a food processor along with the remaining ingredients (except chocolate chips and powdered sugar) and process until smooth.
 Stir in the chocolate chips by hand.
 Pour batter into the pan and bake on the bottom rack of the oven for 25 minutes.
 Let cool and sprinkle with powdered sugar if desired.
-Next, check out the easy recipes you can make with five ingredients or less.

 - U.S. Department of Agriculture: "Lentils, mature seeds, cooked, boiled, with salt"

 - International Journal of Molecular Sciences: "Polyphenol-Rich Lentils and Their Health Promoting Effects"

 - Angèle DG from @VeganMontreal

 - Nutrients: "Mixed Spices at Culinary Doses Have Prebiotic Effects in Healthy Adults: A Pilot Study"